Gaussians on Fire: High-Frequency Reconstruction of Flames: Dataset

 \section{Dataset}

-We record a real-world dataset of fire sequences using three \emph{GoPro Hero 13 Black} cameras arranged in a fixed multi-view configuration (Fig.~\ref{fig:setup}, left).
-Each camera captures at a frame rate of \qty{400}{\hertz}, which provides a high-frequency temporal resolution necessary for modeling the rapid motion and radiative changes of fire.
+We record a real-world dataset of fire sequences using three \emph{GoPro Hero 13 Black} cameras arranged in a fixed multi-view setup.
+Each captures at \qty{400}{\hertz}, which provides a high-frequency temporal resolution necessary for modeling the rapid motion and radiative changes of fire.
+We use three cameras as this enables multi-view cross-validation for robust COLMAP points, which provide a fair initialization for the baseline methods.
 Each sequence spans approximately \qty{15}{\second}.
 Furthermore, we captured fire against different backgrounds to evaluate reconstruction robustness under varying lighting and texture conditions.

 To capture diverse flame dynamics and appearance, we include several fire materials such as propane jets, burning wood, gasoline, cardboard, and paper.
 In total, we captured 17 videos of fire for each camera.
 For each of these scenes, we created a subsequence containing 100 frames per camera.
 This setup provides a controlled yet challenging dataset for testing our monocular and multi-view fire reconstruction approach.
 Code and data will be released with the paper.